ConnorFitzg/MTH4000/README.md

 # MTH4000 README File
-This is Connor's repository for the MTH4000 module Taught by Prof P and Dr L at Queen Mary University London
+\nThis is Connor's repository for the MTH4000 module
+\nTaught by Prof P and Dr L at Queen Mary University London